 Advantages of Price Discrimination

-Advantages of the pricing strategy can be viewed from the perspective of the firm and the consumer:
+Advantages of this pricing strategy can be viewed from the perspective of both the firm and the consumer:

 - Profit maximization: The firm is able to turn consumer surplus into producer surplus.
 In a first-degree price discrimination strategy, all consumer surplus is turned into producer surplus.
 It also ties into survivability, as smaller firms are able to better survive if they are able to offer different prices in times of greater and lower demand.

 - Economies of scale: By charging different prices, sales volume is likely to increase.
 As a result, firms can benefit from increasing their production towards capacity and utilizing economies of scale.

 - Lower prices: Although not all consumers are winners, consumers that are highly elastic may gain consumer surplus from the lower prices, due to price discrimination.
 For example, at a movie theatre, tickets for seniors and children are typically priced at a discount to adult tickets.

 Disadvantages of Price Discrimination